Lushintom History, Family Crest & Coats of Arms

 The surname Lushintom was first found in Kent where this surname is " local, 'of Lushington.'
 I cannot find the place.
 Manifestly of Kentish extraction."
 However, many of the records are quite late: Thomas Lushington, Kent, Register of the University of Oxford (1606-1607) and in 1687, George Walker and Ann Lushington were married in Kent.
 One branch of the family was found in the parish of Frinton in Essex.
 "The living is a discharged rectory, valued in the king's books at £7.
 6. 8., and in the gift of the family of Lushington: the tithes have been commuted for £150, and the glebe comprises 27 acres."

 Early History of the Lushintom family

-Another 197 words (14 lines of text) are included under the topic Early Lushintom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lushintom research.
+Another 99 words (7 lines of text) are included under the topic Early Lushintom History in all our PDF Extended History products and printed products wherever possible.

 Lushintom Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Lushintom are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Lushintom include: Lushington, Lussintone, Lussington and others.

 Early Notables of the Lushintom family (pre 1700)